More information

 What to expect

 Each month or so, we will be adding a new dimension of Dharma to explore.
-Each topic will overlap on some level with the previous topics as consistency and clarity in practice is beneficial to personal growth.

 All are welcome!
 There is no need to attend all sessions or to purchase a book.